khushtar/Employee-Management-System/README.md

 # Employee Management System using Spring Boot

-Employee Management System using Spring Boot, Thymeleaf and MySQL database.
+Employee Management System using Spring Boot, Thymeleaf and Postgresql database.

 # How it looks